50 Things to do in Upstate South Carolina

-46. Enjoy healthier food & drink at the Swamp Rabbit Cafe
+46. Enjoy healthier treats at the Swamp Rabbit Cafe

 Swamp Rabbit Cafe is the place to go if you enjoy healthy, organic local food.
 This co-op/coffeehouse in Greenville is known for their fresh baked pastries, farm fresh produce, great coffee, and fresh homemade breads.
 The delicious spread of pastries includes croissants, cinnamon rolls, and doughnuts (they even offer a gluten/dairy free option).
 Other light breakfast fare includes quiche, oatmeal, and breakfast sandwiches.

 Their homemade Stecca bread is pretty amazing, so be sure to pick up a loaf.
 The serve Counter Culture Coffee, a Durham, NC roaster known for their high quality blends.
 The outdoor patio is the perfect place to linger with your coffee during the nicer months.
 Best of all, you can hop right on the Swamp Rabbit trail after breakfast as it is located right behind the cafe.

 Location: 205 Cedar Lane Rd, Greenville, SC 29611